TsukiNi22/dump_script/README.md

 # Dump Script for Fedora/Ubuntu

-### Script to automaticly set pam_usb / usb security / alias / git delivery / coding-style ...
+### Script to automaticly set pam_usb / usb security / alias / git delivery / c lib / ...

 Go to the folder who correspond to your os